msoneal0/Cmdr/docs/README.md

 ### Client Header (This Application) ###

 ```
-[tag][appName][coName]
+[tag][appName][padding]

 tag     - 4bytes   - 0x4D, 0x52, 0x43, 0x49 (MRCI)
 appName - 134bytes - UTF16LE string (padded with 0x00)
-coName  - 272bytes - UTF16LE string (padded with 0x00)
+padding - 272bytes - padding of 0x00 bytes reserved for future expansion
 ```

 notes:

 * The **tag** is just a fixed ascii string "MRCI" that indicates to the host that the client is indeed attempting to use the MRCI protocol.

 * The **appName** is the name of the client application that is connected to the host.
 It can also contain the client's app version if needed because it doesn't follow any particular standard.

-* The **coName** is the common name of a SSL certificate that is currently installed in the host.
-Depending on how the host is configured, it can contain more than one installed SSL cert so coName can be used by clients as a way to request which one of the SSL certs to use during the SSL handshake.
-If the client doesn't know which cert to request, it is good practice to use the address that was used to connect to the host.
+This string is accessable to all modules so the commands themselves can be made aware of what app the user is currently using.

 ### Host Header ###